Accomplished Philadelphia Car Accident Lawyers Hold Distracted Drivers Accountable

 Contact an Experienced Philadelphia Car Accident Lawyer if You have been Injured by a Distracted Driver

 In an effort to protect motorists, some states have passed laws that prohibit texting while driving.
-If you are injured in a motor vehicle accident, it is important to contact an experienced Philadelphia personal injury lawyer as soon as possible to begin collecting evidence and putting together a strong case on your behalf.
-The texting while driving lawyers at McCann & Wall, LLC, offer a free initial case consultation.
+If you are injured in a motor vehicle accident, it is important to contact an experienced Philadelphia car accident lawyer as soon as possible to begin collecting evidence and putting together a strong case on your behalf.
+The texting while driving accident lawyers at McCann & Wall, LLC, offer a free initial case consultation.
 We take a personalized approach to your case and maintain open communication throughout the judicial process.
-We serve the Philadelphia, Delaware, New Jersey, and southeast Pennsylvania areas including Delaware County and Chester County.
+We serve the Philadelphia, Delaware, New Jersey, and southeast Pennsylvania areas including Delaware County, Chester County and Montgomery County.
 Contact us at 215-569-8488 or 302-888-1221, or online today.